Jason Spottek: Bass, vocals

-Ron Jones: Guitars, vocals
+Ron Jones: Guitars, lead vocals

-The Mambo Surfers are a Milwaukee-based band performing all original music.
+Mambo Surfers are a Milwaukee-based band performing all original music.

-Over their 25 years they’ve produced three albums showcasing influences ranging from blues to polkas, punk to reggae, Indian ragas to
+Over their 27 years they’ve produced three albums showcasing influences ranging from blues to polkas, punk to reggae, Indian ragas to

 Native American and Sufi chants.

 Fans have compared them to the band Rusted Root.

 They call their intricate, energizing music

 World Rhythm Jazz Rock.

-The Mambo Surfers can perform as a duo,
+The Mambo Surfers can perform as a

 Ron is of Native American Hochungara descent.
 His lyrics reflect the storyteller’s tradition that comes from his heritage.
 He is fluent on guitar and harmonica and other stringed instruments as well.
 He is a guitarist who honed his chops woodshedding and sitting in with countless other players.
 He has worked with dance troupes, producers, and other musicians and toured the Far East with his band, Acoustic Warriors.
-A respected master luthier in Southeast Wisconsin, he counts among his clients many prominent local regional and touring musicians.
+A respected master luthier in Southeast Wisconsin, he counts among his clients many prominent local, regional and touring musicians.

 Saji developed his lyricism and sense of melody listening to various types of music growing up in South India and Kuwait.
 He had long been aware that music is a powerful language, one that bridges many lands and tongues.
 Saji’s past includes time in radio, as a solo artist, and as band member in a number of bands in India, Kuwait and the US.
 From their first jams together, Ron and Saji knew that they wanted to write original music for discerning listeners.
 The band targets audiences that love diverse music and understand how music reflects emotion and thought in an exciting way.